pradeep-pyro/tinynurbs/README.md

 # tinynurbs

-This is a lightweight C++ library for Non-Uniform Rational B-Spline curves and surfaces.
-The API is simple to use and the code is quite readable while being efficient.
+This is a lightweight header-only C++ library for Non-Uniform Rational B-Spline curves and surfaces.
+The API is simple to use and the code is readable while being efficient.

-Current features mainly focus on point & derivative evaluations, and Wavefront OBJ file reading/writing (for single NURBS surface).
+Some of the main features include:

+- Point & derivative evaluations upto any order
+- Support for clamped and unclamped curves/surfaces
+- Knot insertion
+- Wavefront OBJ file I/O

 The library is under active development.

+## Usage

+The entire API consists of free functions named as `curve*` and `surface*` for curve- and surface-based  functionalities.

+`Examples coming soon...`

 ## Dependencies